 The most important thing to remember about all three of these bidding strategies is that each one will perform very differently from one another.
 Testing the strategy that makes the most sense for your overall business goals is a great place to start, but it is also important to test the other bidding strategies, as well.

-(Wouldn’t it be nice of Google to allow experiments in Shopping campaigns?)
+(Wouldn’t it be nice if Google allowed experiments in Shopping campaigns?)

 4) Custom Labels